CS-433/ml-project-2-ale/README.md

-Machine Learning Project: Higgs Boson?
+Machine Learning Project: Brain Fingerprint from the brain activity
 ==========
+In partnership with the Medical Image Processing Lab (MIP:Lab)

+Supervisors: Hamid Behjat and Ekansh Sareen

 Overview
 ========
-This machine learning project helps to predict whether a given signature, resulting from the crash of particules into each other, is a Higgs boson or not. <br/>
+This machine learning project helps to predict the identity of a individu given its brain activity.
+To do so, we learn a graph from MEG (Magnetoencephalography) data to extract features use in our classifier.
+We started with a basic multi class logistic classifier before trying more complex ones.
+Moreover, we tuned our learning graph method to obtain the best features and so the best accuracy. <br/>
 <br/>